 Using radio transmission allows the photographer to avoid line-of-sight issues that may manifest themselves when using other forms trigger.

-Read through our detailed Equipment article to learn more about the equipment used by architectural photographers.
+Read through our detailed Architectural photography equipment article to learn more about the equipment used by architectural photographers.

 Editing architectural images